 If this is the case, then I’ll stop bothering you.
 I’m sad to let you go, but you have my contact details if you ever require a similar service in the future.
 Please let me know what your stand is.
 I’m looking forward to your response.
 Regards, [Your Signature]

 If your lead is interested, it will help them get in touch with you again without any awkwardness.
 If the lead is not interested, it will give you a clearer idea of why you haven’t been receiving any response and make lead qualification easier.
 To know more about how to create compelling cold emails, go over cold emails.

 3. Don't Let Them Guilt Out If your lead has disappeared on you after a few positive exchanges, it is either because they were too busy to respond or because their need wasn’t imminent enough to warrant a response or because they aren’t interested in your product anymore.
 If it is either of the first two options, it is likely that they missed replying to a few emails and are now avoiding you out of guilt.
 You don’t want them to associate such a negative emotion with you because it increases the odds of them avoiding you even more.

 It is best to reassure them with a nicely worded mail that you understand that they are busy, and it is okay that they could not get back to you before.
 Let them know that you’re not in a rush and are available to them.
 Your lead will appreciate your empathy and will be relieved of not having to take a difficult step, and, in turn, more likely to get back to you.

 4. Educate More, Interrogate Less Of course, it is good to know who your prospect is in a sales relationship, but don’t forget why you’re reaching out to them in the first place.
 Your goal is to let them know about your product, about how it can benefit them.
 And if you spend the entire conversation trying to figure out who they are and where they stand, you’re going to lose valuable time you could have spent in roping them in.

 The ideal talk-to-listen ratio of successful cold calls is 55:45, allowing you to ask enough questions but not too much.
 To be able to educate the lead about your product, you need to own the conversation.
 It may seem rude to do so at first, but that is how you will keep your lead engaged and interested.
 The goal of every sentence you utter should be to encourage your prospect to want to hear the next sentence that comes out of your mouth.

 5. Involve Others From Their Team No matter how well we generally handle our emails, when our boss or any other superior is in CC, we always tend to go that extra mile.
 Our emails are better worded, double-checked before hitting Send, and the most important of all, we always respond.
 Your prospect is no different.
 One-on-one emails are easier to forget or avoid, but when there are more people involved, your lead becomes duty-bound to respond.
 And while this reply may not always be a positive one, at least you’ll get an acknowledgment or a reason if they want to terminate their relationship with you.
 You can then work on the root cause before you approach them again.

 For instance, if the lead finds the price to be too high to even negotiate, it may be easier for them to simply stop acknowledging your mails altogether.
 However, if there are other team members tagged, your lead will most likely share the reason for not being able to go through with the deal on mail.
 If it is feasible for you to offer a discount, you can work on it and approach the prospect on the same mail chain to let the negotiations progress.

 6. Extend Your Soft Offer You’ll never buy a car before taking it out for a test drive.
 Many of your prospects think the same way about your product.
 If they are going to invest in it, they would want to try it out first.
 So, when you feel like your lead is starting to act distant, extend your soft offering.

 Lure them back in with a free trial or a simple demo to understand the features of your product.
 Did you know that in the SaaS industry, many product and service providers obtain 100% of their customers through conversions of free trials to paid subscribers?
 That’s reassuring data for other sectors too.

 When your charm stops working on them, pull the big guns out and let your product do the talking.
 If your lead still ends up cutting off ties after trying the product out, then it’s unlikely that they would’ve invested in it later.
 So, instead of seeing the deal as a downfall, consider it as being able to cut your losses off sooner.
 READ NOW: 14 Effective Sales Negotiation Skills for Sales Professionals

 7. Build a Rapport This is the purpose of all your calls and emails.
 Unless you can build a rapport with your lead, expecting a lasting relationship is a stretch.
 Your prospect should be able to connect with you if you want them to choose you over your competitor.
 In fact, 93% of buyers believe that your ability to collaborate with them is amongst the top factors that influence their ultimate purchase decision.
 Of course, in the end, your product will be the deciding factor, but the mutual understanding between you and your prospect is what will get him to the end in the first place.

 8. Don't Confuse or Overwhelm Them You know your product inside out.
 Your lead does not.
 When you’re talking to your prospects, the worst thing you can do is make them feel dumb about themselves.
 Unfortunately, it’s an easy consequence if you’re not careful enough when propositioning your product.
-Instead of going completely technical on them with your product’s features, share how the product will benefit them, how it will change the way they work.
+Instead of going completely technical on them with your product’s features, share how the product will benefit them, and how it will change the way they work.